lecousin/lc-spring-data-r2dbc/src/README.md

 You can note the method `getLcClient()` needed to execute requests, which is automatically available if your repository extends `LcR2dbcRepository`.
 If you don't need it, your repository can just extend the `R2dbcRepository` base interface of Spring.

+Note that `SelectQuery` can be used anywhere, not only in a repository.

+# Example Application

+A complete example illustrating a Spring Boot application connecting to different databases is available in the repository [lc-spring-data-r2dbc-sample](https://github.com/lecousin/lc-spring-data-r2dbc-sample), and comes with an Angular GUI to test it.